 SAP HANA® is becoming a reality for many SAP customers.
-As a Basis Administrator, DBA, or System Architect, you may be asking yourself what that will mean for you.
+As an SAP Basis Administrator, DBA, or System Architect, you may be asking yourself what that will mean for you.
 What are the key decision points during the planning phases that will require your input?
 What skills will you need to attain and leverage during implementation, migration, and during steady state operations?

 We start by looking at SAP HANA use cases.
 SAP HANA is a database, but it’s also much more.
 Its projected role in a given environment is the fulcrum for many of the architectural choices that will be made, and also determines scope of administrative effort and responsibility.